ceeoinnovations/prev-ceeoinnovations/_projects/sample.markdown

 Welcome to the journey!

-First things first - Duplicate the sample.markdown file.
-Rename it with suitable name.
-Create a folder with same name (not necessary, but very important!!) inside projects_assests folder.
+First things first - Click on the Github link above (under the project name) to go the Github page.
+Find and <b>duplicate<b> the sample.markdown file. <b>Rename<b> it with suitable name.
+Create a folder with the same name (not necessary, but very important!!) inside <b>projects_assests folder<b>.
 Remember markdown file outside projects_assets folder, and project folder inside the projects_assets folder.

-As soon as you do this your page should be created which you can access by going to https://www.ceeoinnovations.github.io/projects/<projectname>.html
+As soon as you do this your page should be created on ceeoinnovations.github.io which you can access by going to https://www.ceeoinnovations.github.io/projects/<projectname>.html

 ## Let's begin